cbeo/gtwiwtg/README.md

 ### The Naughty Consumer

-Now that the mysteries that make generators go has been explained in the previous section, you may be tempted to manually call `next` and `has-next-p` on your generators.
+Now that the mysteries that make generators go have been explained in the previous section, you may be tempted to manually call `next` and `has-next-p` on your generators.
 If you must do this, you should use the `with-generator` macro: